 נינוה – "City of Fish"

-Largest city in the world for many decades | Capital of Assyria
+Located in upper Mesopotamia on the banks of the Tigris River / Largest city in the world for many years / Capital of Assyria

 -